bshongwe/alx-low_level_programming/0x12-singly_linked_lists/README.md

 Write a function that prints You're beat! and yet, you must allow,\nI bore my house upon my back!\n before the main function is executed.

+N. B.: The prototype that I used was not provided byt the task.
+Thus, any other could've been used.

 You are allowed to use the printf function

 Test file: <code>100-main.c</code>